kundan81/Drupal-R/README.md

     R script folder that contain a file named as myfile.R. you can place this folder any where you want to your local system.

-5. Run your r script file on apache server with port number 8787[you can change this port number].
+5. Run your r script file with port number 8787[you can change this port number].
     5.1 open terminal/console and go to R script directory.
     5.2 R[capital] press ENTER
     5.3 library(plumber)
     5.4 r <- plumb("myfile.R")
     5.5 r$run(port=8787)
-      5.5.1 after this if every thing goes right this will running on apache server of port number 8787.
+      5.5.1 after this if every thing goes right this will running on port number 8787.
       5.5.2 stop running server press Ctrl+c
       5.5.3 exit form R console write q() & press enter this will show three option [y/n/c] if you press y what you have done will be save in R console next time you can use it. if press n